ldericher/autodoc/examples/simple md/simple.md

 With the default HTML template, this does not translate: \textsl{Have some \LaTeX, too!}
 Some math is fine with HTML: $x=5$, some other is not: $\sqrt{x}=2$.
-However, both of these are fixable!
+However, both of these work with the `--webtex` switch for pandoc!

 Code blocks?
 Sure!